P/E Mean Reversion in India: 9.96% CAGR Over 19 Years, Trailing the Sensex by 1.5%

 Currency risk.
 Portfolio returns are in INR.
 US investors holding Indian equities face INR/USD fluctuations.
 India has experienced periods of INR depreciation, which would reduce returns when converted to USD.

-Down-capture of 56%.
-This is less protection than UK (42%) or Germany (43%) in the same study.
-India's high beta means losses can be severe even when the strategy holds sound stocks.
+Down-capture of 78% vs Sensex.
+This is less protection than UK or Germany in the same study.
+India's high beta means losses can be severe even when the strategy holds fundamentally sound stocks.

 Sector concentration.
 Without a sector cap, the January screen can cluster heavily in financials or industrials depending on the year.
 2018–2019 exposure to Indian financials during the NBFC crisis is an example of this concentration risk materializing.